TheKenetics/ApplyScaleAndResizeModifiers2.8/README.md

 ## Notes
 Works best with objects that have uniform scale.
 If scale isn't uniform, use Resize Source to get a possibly better result.

+Automatically copies datablocks if they have multiple users.

+Array modifier's Constant Offset can use non-uniform scale.